Gaza ceasefire in Israel-Hamas deal to begin on January 19, Qatar confirms

 After months of back and forth, mediators Qatar, Egypt and the US have finally cracked a ceasefire deal between Israel and Hamas, Qatar's Prime Minister and Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani has announced on Wednesday.

-The leader is now announcing details of the ceasefire deal, saying that it will be effective from January 19, and that Phase 1 will last for 42 days.
+The leader while announcing some details of the deal, said that it will be effective from January 19, and that Phase 1 will last for 42 days.
+"In phase one, Hamas will be releasing 33 Israeli captives, including civilian women and female recruits, as well as children, elderly people... in return for a number of prisoners who are being held in Israeli prisons," the Qatar PM said.

-The US President Joe Biden also said on Wednesday that Israel and Hamas have reached a ceasefire and hostage deal that will end the fighting in Gaza and surge humanitarian aid to Palestinian civilians.
+US President Joe Biden said on Wednesday the three-step truce agreed between Israel and Hamas includes a "full and complete ceasefire" as part of phase one and a "permanent end to the war" in an unfinalised second phase.

 "Today, after many months of intensive diplomacy by the United States, along with Egypt and Qatar, Israel and Hamas have reached a ceasefire and hostage deal.
 This deal will halt the fighting in Gaza, surge much needed-humanitarian assistance to Palestinian civilians, and reunite the hostages with their families after more than 15 months in captivity," Biden said in a statement.